THINK Neurology for Kids

 About half a million children go to the emergency room for concussion-related issues each year.
 It’s important to seek medical care if your child has a head injury.
 THINK Neurology for Kids provides compassionate care with minimal waiting times at their three convenient locations.
-With offices in The Woodlands, Katy, Sugar Land, and Cypress, Texas, the expert practitioners provide onsite imaging studies and examinations.
+With offices in The Woodlands, Katy, Sugar Land, and Austin, Texas, the expert practitioners provide onsite imaging studies and examinations.
 If your child has a head injury or concussion, call THINK Neurology for Kids or make an appointment online to ensure your child receives the best care possible.

 A concussion can happen after injury or trauma to the head.
 Head trauma can cause the brain to move suddenly in the head, causing brain injury or bleeding.